Museum of Pop Culture: Science Fiction and Fantasy Hall of Fame

 The Science Fiction and Fantasy Hall of Fame was founded in 1996 by the Kansas City Science Fiction and Fantasy Society and the Center for the Study of Science Fiction (CSSF) at the University of Kansas (KU).
 The chairmen were Keith Stokes (1996–2001) and Robin Wayne Bailey (2002–2004).
 Only writers and editors were eligible for recognition and four were inducted annually, two deceased and two living.
 Each class of four was announced at Kansas City's annual science fiction convention, ConQuesT, and inducted at the Campbell Conference hosted by CSSF.

 The Hall of Fame stopped inducting fantasy writers after 2004, when it became part of the Science Fiction Museum affiliated with the Museum of Pop Culture, under the name "Science Fiction Hall of Fame".
 Having inducted 36 writers in nine years, the organization began to recognize non-literary media in 2005.
 It retained the quota of four new members and thus reduced the annual number of writers.
 The 2005 and 2006 press releases placed new members in "Literature", "Art", "Film, Television and Media", and "Open" categories, one for each category.
 In 2007 and 2008, the fourth inductee was placed in one of the three substantial categories.

-MoPOP de-installed the Science Fiction Museum in March 2011.
-When the "Icons of Science Fiction" exhibition opened in June 2012, a new Hall of Fame display was unveiled and the class of 2012 was inducted.

-Nominations are submitted by the public, but the selections are made by "award-winning science fiction authors, artists, editors, publishers, and film professionals."
+Nominations are submitted by the public, but the selections are made by "award-winning science fiction authors, artists, editors, publishers, and film professionals".

-MoPOP restored the original name online during June 2013 and announced five new members, one daily, beginning June 17, 2013.
+MOPOP restored the original name online during June 2013 and announced five new members, one daily, beginning June 17, 2013.
 The first four were cited largely or wholly for science fiction works, however the final one was J.R.R.
 Tolkien, who was "hailed as the father of modern fantasy literature".